Features¶

 Example invocation:

-$ pip-compile-multi -g base -g docs
+$ pip-compile-multi -g requirements/base.txt -g requirements/docs.txt

 Example output: